SauravBhowmick/Predictions-through-Regression/README.md

 Linear and multilinear regression.

 ## Predicting the future dates
-Problem statement: Ananlyse the data and predict the future dates for renewable energy sources.
+Problem statement: Analyse the data and predict the future dates for renewable energy sources.

 ## Features:
 ### Data Analysis: